ozanMSFT/pytorch-wiki/How-to-use-TensorIterator.md

 code: https://github.com/pytorch/pytorch/pull/21025/commits/83a23e745e839e8db81cf58ee00a5755d7332a43

-We are doing so by replacing the binary_kernel with the binary_kernel_vec.
+We are doing so by replacing the cpu_kernel with the cpu_kernel_vec.
 At this particular case, weight_val check was omitted (to simplify example code), and performance benchmark show no significant gain.